Smith, Charles Albert "Whacker"

 Mr Grimes later proposed that Mr Smith be recommended to the Committee for a life membership of the Club, and Mr Arnold seconded.
 The latter gentleman said he had watched Whacker Smith since he first came out for Gloucester, and had always admired the manly, honest, and straightforward manner in which he played the game.
 Whacker had no side, never played to the gallery, and accepted the highest honours conferred on him with becoming modesty.
 The motion was adopted with unanimity.”

 By 1911, Whacker was employed as a labourer in the deal yards.
-In 1914 he married Mary Bayliss, and they had ten children.
+In 1913 he married Ada Martha Fowler, and they had ten children.
 Whacker died in Gloucester on 20th January 1940, aged 61, and the following obituary was published in The Citizen later the same day: